-The backup system on Pantheon helps with peace of mind when it comes to performance and workflows, especially when it comes to unavoidable mishaps.
-“We did break the site once last year, and I was able to use the backup feature with just a click of a button.
-Having that easy reversion saved us big-time.
+Jacobson’s team has more peace of mind when it comes to performance and workflows, especially when it comes to unavoidable mishaps.
+“We did break the site once last year,” he said , “...
+I was able to use the backup feature with just a click of a button.
+Having that easy reversion saved us big time.
 We have only used it once, but the fact that feature is there is a constant reassurance.”

 With Pantheon, SendGrid’s top-notch email service now has a website to match.
-And with truly scalable hosting, the company can continue to grow without outgrowing their infrastructure.
+And with high-performance hosting, the company can continue to grow without outgrowing their infrastructure.
 Now SendGrid’s marketing team has the freedom to launch and test new campaigns independently of the engineering team.

 Marked performance improvement over their old hardware